anas-rz/anas-rz.github.io/_pages/about.md

 I am proficient in TensorFlow \(flexible to work with PyTorch, and Jax\), and I am passionate about creating useful solutions using machine learning.

-Outside of work, I enjoy reading 📚, playing badminton 🏸 and ping pong 🏓, and learning new things 🧠.
+Outside of work, I enjoy reading 📚, and strength training 💪.
+I'm a lifelong learner 🧠 with a passion for machine learning, robotics, simulation, and open-source development, and I enjoy turning research ideas into practical projects.

 **Updates**